Texas Dog-Friendly Travel Guide

 Located in Galveston, Texas, BayWatch Dolphin Tours takes you and your pup on a cruise to visit dolphins in their natural habitat.
 Dogs ride for free on these 45-minute boat tours and there is a covered interior on board.

 In order to keep the dolphins safe, the boats have no propeller and are jet drive boats.
-It’s open year-round, every day of the week, and boats leave every hour 10 a.m. to 5 p.m.
-It is subject to seasonal and weather conditions though, so check the weather in advance before booking a ticket!
+It’s open year-round, every day of the week, and boats leave every hour from 10 a.m. to 5 p.m.
+Tours are subject to seasonal and weather conditions though, so check the weather in advance before booking a ticket!

 It can be difficult to find places to stay that are also pet-friendly while you are traveling.
-With these dog-friendly hotels, you don’t have to worry!
+It’s best to look up hotels and reserve a dog-friendly room ahead of time so you are guaranteed to have a place to stay.
+Here are a few dog-friendly hotels in Texas to consider for your reservation:

 1. Stockyards Hotel